 How well did you know Marilyn Monroe?

-I knew her since I was 12 years old when I lived behind the Ambassador Hotel on Wilshire Boulevard in Los Angeles.
-During the war years, when I was about 12, I always went to the swimming pool, I used to go there all the time, sneak in the back and swim there.
-Marilyn was with a modelling agency and one day, they were there taking pictures of her.
+I knew her since I was twelve years old when I lived behind the Ambassador Hotel on Wilshire Boulevard in Los Angeles.
+During the war years, when I was about twelve, I always went to the swimming pool, I used to go there all the time, sneak in the back and swim there.
+Marilyn was with a modeling agency, and one day, they were there taking pictures of her.
 Once I got in the way when they were taking a shot of her, and the photographer got mad.
-So he said, ‘Get out of the way, kid,’ but she thought I was staying at the hotel with my mom and dad.
+So he said, ‘Get out of the way, kid,’ but she thought I stayed at the hotel with my mom and dad.
 She said, ‘Well, you have no right to say that to her.’
-That was our first meeting and later, when we were both in pictures, we ran into each other all the time at parties.
+That was our first meeting, and later, when we were both in pictures, we ran into each other all the time at parties.
 The last time I saw her was a few months before she died.
 I was doing a play in New York called “Wildcat.”
-It was late afternoon, I was having an early dinner in the Russian Tea Room so I wouldn’t have a big stomach when I got on stage – I always ate early in the afternoon – she was sitting there too.
+It was late afternoon; I was having an early dinner in the Russian Tea Room, so I wouldn’t have a big stomach when I got on stage—I always ate early in the afternoon—she was sitting there too.
 Previously, I had done a movie in Italy, at the same time when she got the David di Donatello Award for her performance in “The Prince and the Showgirl” in Taormina, Sicily.
-That was the equivalent for the Academy Award.
+That was the equivalent of the Academy Award.
 Since I was in Italy at the time, Marilyn had asked me if I could pick it up for her.
 So I did, and later, when I saw her again at the Russian Tea Room, I asked if she had received the statue.
 She had, but she wasn’t doing well then.
-She had not been living well, she had been drinking heavily that day and she really looked disturbed.
+She had not been living well, she had been drinking heavily that day, and she really looked disturbed.
 Marilyn was being used, she knew that and she was trying to cope with it.
 And the drugs made things much, much worse.
 It exaggerated everything.
-She was so vulnerable to the world, but what a sweet person she really was, lovable, compassionate – I have nothing but grace for Marilyn and she should have been at least nominated for an Academy Award for “Bus Stop” .
+She was so vulnerable to the world, but what a sweet person she really was, lovable, compassionate—I have nothing but grace for Marilyn, and she should have been at least nominated for an Academy Award for “Bus Stop” .
 But in those days, they preferred to nominate the Bette Davis kind of stars.
 You know, talking about Marilyn Monroe is strange.
-To me she’s a person, to most people she’s an idea.
+To me, she’s a person; to most people, she’s an idea.

 What about Jayne Mansfield?